alanssitis/smart-air-hockey-table/web/src/pages/index.md

 following focused design requirements to ensure a successful and captivating gameplay experience:

-1. PSDR #1 (Hardware): An ability to efficiently and quickly compress the signals from a large grid of hall effect switches under the playing surface using digital gates to just row and column bit vectors.
-These are connected to the microcontroller and used to determine the puck position.
+1. PSDR #1 (Hardware): An ability for the microcontroller to determine the puck's position on the playing surface by interpreting signals from a grid of hall effect switches beneath it, using digital gates to consolidate individual signals into row and column bit vectors.
-2. PSDR #2 (Hardware): An ability to reliably detect goals scored by monitoring the passage of the puck through the goal slots using a photoresistor and LED pair.
-The sensors will be connected to the microcontroller and will trigger an update in game state.
+2. PSDR #2 (Hardware): An ability for the microcontroller to automatically detect goals scored using an LED and photoresistor pair installed at each goal.
-3. PSDR #3 (Hardware): An ability to display game score stored in a microcontroller on an OLED display using the SPI protocol.
+3. PSDR #3 (Hardware): An ability for the microcontroller to display game score on an OLED display using the SPI protocol.
-4. PSDR #4 (Hardware): An ability to control a large grid of individually-addressable RGB LEDs (WS2812B) beneath the playing surface using the microcontroller via a serialized PWM communication protocol.
+4. PSDR #4 (Hardware): An ability for the microcontroller to to control a large grid of individually-addressable WS2812B RGB LEDs beneath the playing surface using the LED's custom communication protocol.
-5. PSDR #5 (Hardware): An ability to step down a voltage of 5V down to 3.3V using a buck converter to power the microcontroller.
+5. PSDR #5 (Hardware): An ability to provide power to the microcontroller at 3.3V using a buck converter from a 5V source.